dudash/openshift-docker-solr/README.md

 ### The Dockerfile

 ### The S2I process
-Not currently using S2I to build this image, faking it out so that OpenShift will consume it.
-This will probably change to *real* S2I soon.
+This repo doesn't require (the s2i tool)[https://github.com/openshift/source-to-image] to build the image.
+However, if you look into the Dockerfile, it does set some s2i LABELS in order for OpenShift to be able to use it as an s2i builder image.

 #### assemble script details
 TBD